nicolasdonato/ProgWeb/public/js/README.md

 ```

 ### Implementation of the websocket event server
-On the NodeJS Server, the developper must be implemented 2 events on the 'lane' 'geolocalisation_component'.
+On the NodeJS Server, the developer must be implemented 2 events on the 'lane' 'geolocalisation_component'.
 This event is:
  - 'geolocation' using when a chat member send their location properties
  - 'bye' using when a chat member close his browser